FutureHndrxxx/futurehndrxxx.github.io/index.md

 ## Lean into the future of memecoins!

-Welcome to the official site of Leancoin, a totally serious ERC20 token deployed on Ethereum, Polygon, Harmony, Avalanche, Fantom, and BSC.
+Welcome to the official site of Leancoin, a totally serious ERC20 token deployed on Ethereum, Arbitrum, Polygon, Harmony, Avalanche, Fantom, and BSC.
 Let blockchains not be barriers.
 Instead let's all raise a glass of Dirty Sprite to a purple tomorrow.

 SIPLEAN has no transfer fee, no artificial deflation, fixed supply, a verified open-source contract, liquidity on most major DEX's across blockchains, and yield farm staking with big rewards on Polygon.